GlobalyHub/Task-Assessments/Mobile React Native Task.md

 ## Task Submission

-Once completed, please share your task repository or details by completing task submission form here - http://nepal.introcept.co/job-application-task-submission/.
+Once completed, please share your submitted task details or any documents through email at career@globalyhub.com.